laureny17/61040-portfolio/README.md

 # About Me

 _My name is Lauren Yoo, and I'm a junior in course 6-3 and CMS!
-[Here is a link to my real website.](https://laurenyoo.dev) It's nice to meet you_
+[Here is a link to my real website.](https://laurenyoo.dev) It's nice to meet you.

 Some fun facts about me: